 The Application should be specific, complete, and presented concisely.
 Applications that do not substantially meet the requirements of this RFA will not be considered for award.
-The application shall be divided into the following sections, with the maximum number of pages given per section, including any endnotes and/or footnotes, as follows:
+If submissions exceed the page number maximum, only the pages up to the limit will be reviewed, and pages exceeding the maximum will not be reviewed or considered.
+The application shall be divided into the following sections, with the maximum number of pages given per section, excluding the table of contents, but including any endnotes and/or footnotes, as follows:

 - Cover Page (1 page)

 - Executive Summary (3 pages maximum)

-- Program Description and Design (50 pages maximum)
+- Activity Description and Design (50 pages maximum)

 - Management and Logistics (10 pages maximum)

 - Past Performance (4 pages maximum)

 - Budget (no page limit, see requirements in section f)

 - Annexes (see section g)